shadow-paw/cat/README.md

 [![License][license-image]][license-url]

 The OSAL project provide an abstracted and consistent environment for application devlopment.
 The main features include:
-- Graphics rendering with OpenGL / OpenGL ES.
+- Graphics Rendering Service
 - UI Framework
+- Time Service
 - Network Access
+- Audio Service
+- Media Service (camera, mic, media player)
-- Camera and Sensor Access (if available)
+- Sensor Service

 ## Build Environments
 You can build osal app on two environments, sadly you cannot build binaries for all platforms with a single environment.
 Here is the matrix: